miklevin/MikeLev.in/_posts/2025-04-27-integrating-prismjs-pandas-html-table-widgets.md

 called heuristics.
 If you took everything into account all the time, processing systems would get bogged down by the detail details.

+## Breaking Heuristics: The Path to Competitive Advantage

 Competitive advantage comes from breaking heuristics.
 If there is a shortcut-taking machine — a loophole finder — it is an opportunity waiting for you.
 Everything is built, expecting you to stay on those rails.
 If you go off